Your Presidents

 Tragedies that occur under presidents are 'epigenetic' in the sense of the effect of the stressor on individuals.
 These effects are more likely to affect adults, and children pick up on the anxieties.
 If the parents bemoan that the world is going insane, that could eventually rub off on the kids.
 Imagine how parents 25-50 felt in the 1960s and 70s, yet you were 5-15 years old.
 There is unnerving imagery on the TV but you're more interested in the cartoons.
 I've heard from several people that the Kennedy assassination had created nervous breakdowns within families.
 This is one of my takeaways from the book Hidden Valley Road with the high of a postwar zeitgeist creating strange side effects (or hangovers) in suburban families--with the television set the new "hearth", showing images of a world going to hell circa 1966.
 It's only in your mid-20s in the early 90s, during Bush 41 and Clinton, that you begin to look at what went wrong, and we (most of us) look to presidents to fix them.
 Children born circa 2012 will be looking back at 2020 with the same questions in the mid-40s, and might also be looking at presidents as "fixers".

 I must say, 2020 is certainly the polar opposite of 1992 as it affects the life of someone in their 30s.
 For someone born in 1942, the Clinton presidency might be viewed as a complete travesty.
 There are some who would still agree with that sentiment, even today in any generation.
-They would include the people that voted for Reagan as a reaction.
+They would include the people who voted for Reagan as a reaction.
 When Reagan was in office, I had political views, but they weren't at the center of my life, and even if I kept a diary at that point, I might not have been reacting to it as a way of life.
 In the 1980s, I was more of a jazz musician--or simply an enthusiast of jazz (still am).
 Jazz doesn't now have a large capacity for politics, although many jazz musicians, such as Charles Mingus, as well as other musicians in the Civil Rights Movement, had used the art form for political signaling.
 (An art form or genre can be political only to the degree of its popularity--usually for the artists themselves.
 Anyone can make something political but it won't create a movement.
 Bob Dylan created a movement.
 Jakob Dylan didn't--as far as I know.
 Since jazz is esoteric it doesn't have a loud enough voice).

 Perhaps it was a coincidence, but I began to write songs with lyrics--as opposed to jazz compositions--around 1992, the beginning of the Clinton era.
 In your 30s you've probably been triggered by world events and you want to express it in some way.
 Some artists continue making political statements their entire lives, probably based on how reactive they are to stressors, as well as being proactive against them.
 I tend to gravitate to core processes rather than Statements.
 If there is a Statement it's junior to the process for the sake of itself--or at least something with universality or wisdom, rather than something that's "hashtaggy").
 Many times I recycle my old political songs like an old car--a chord change (a bumper), a rhythm (a taillight).
 I'm not attached to the ideas or ideologies involved as praxis: I don't live as a political expression of myself.
 Creativity is not a form of activism, although I'm glad people do it well.